GrapheneOS/platform_system_extras/simpleperf/doc/README.md

 $ simpleperf record -p 11904 --call-graph fp --duration 10
 ```

-[Here](#suggestions-about-recording-call-graphs) are some suggestions about recording call graphs.
+[Here](#suggestions-about-recording-call-graphs) are some suggestions about recording call graphs

+<a name="record-both-on-cpu-time-and-off-cpu-time-in-record-cmd"></a>
 #### Record both on CPU time and off CPU time

 Simpleperf is a CPU profiler, it generates samples for a thread only when it is running on a CPU.